 Why I Switched from Python to Clojure

-First - a bit of background.
-When I first started learning programming, I started with a course in high school that focused on Java.
-From there, I decided I wanted to work for a start-up and I had to learn python (I was naive).
-I started playing with Python and it just felt right - at first.
+First – a bit of background.
+When I first started to learn programming, I started with a course in high school that focused on Java.
+From there, I decided I wanted to work for a start-up and I had to learn Python (I was naive).
+I started playing around with Python and it just felt right – at first.
 I spent some more time with it and started to realize that I needed something more.
-Here's a brief list of the reasons why I switched.
+Here’s a brief list of the reasons why I switched from Python to Clojure.

 - It’s easy to introduce bugs on uncommon code paths that would be much more obvious in a compiled language.

 - The performance of an interpreted language is almost always slower than a compiled language.

 Those things aside, I LOVED being able to quickly run code with a fast turn around time.
 When testing, I didn’t have to worry about compiling anything and, when I was developing with Flask , tools like Live-Reload were things I didn’t want to give up.

 With Clojure, I found that I could have the benefits of an Interpreted Language and the benefits of a compiled language, too!
 By leveraging Clojure’s REPL, I’m able to quickly test code before/while/after I write it.
 You’re able to switch into your Clojure code's namespace and test any functions you’ve written, as well as get the source code for any specific function, or check the docs for any function too!
 If you’re not using the REPL when you’re writing Clojure, you really should give it a try!
 If you’re using Leinengen, you can run

 With Clojure, you compile down to Java Byte Code when you run your application or library.
 You get the benefits and performance optimizations of a compiled language, but can treat it like an interpreted language when developing.
 It’s great!

 Classes Vs Data